sourcegraph/handbook/content/people-ops/how-we-engage-talent-outside-the-us/index.md

 ### Onboarding

-Employees via PEO/EOR are marked as hired in Greenhouse, have a start date that aligns with the cohort calendar, have a profile in Bamboo, and enjoy the same thorough general or team-specific onboarding enjoyed by all other teammates.
+Employees via PEO/EOR are marked as hired in Greenhouse, have a start date that aligns with the cohort calendar ([2021](https://docs.google.com/spreadsheets/d/1jJY3E7j31ZD7J-ouf3Gf-uioHCAXxe-0bBVLEmdtVGQ/edit#gid=0) & [2022](https://docs.google.com/spreadsheets/d/1Q_h9I0CkppecPNbaMlhe7uafcNdfzWuiPApm0KxTaAA/edit#gid=0) ), have a profile in Bamboo, and enjoy the same thorough general or team-specific onboarding enjoyed by all other teammates.

 ## Contractors (where neither of the above options are viable)